YanLunHuang/DeepCalo_image_only_model/README.md

 I adjusted the clock period: 5 -> 4 ns.

 The latency is about 1.5 ms.
-That is, It didn't have any difference.
+That is, It did not have any difference.
 ```